Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

 Yapeal-ng have done this as well.
-Now with trying the transition to multiple platform support I've decided that schema is better as slowly but surely all the platforms seem to be moving towards the standards and schema.
+Now with trying the transition to multiple platform support I've decided that schema is better as slowly but surely all the platforms seem to be moving towards the standards and the use of schema.

-The per platform part is basically to allow for settings that are need or very useful to have but don't apply well to other platforms to have a place to be plus it it allows you to have settings for multiple platforms ready to use and by just changing the platform setting you can switch database back ends.
-The last reason it probably more useful to me for testing while developing Yapeal-ng than for application developer but there maybe use case there as well for someone.
+The per platform part is basically to allow for settings that are need or very useful to have but don't apply at all or well to other platforms to have a place to be plus it it allows you to have settings for multiple platforms ready to use and by just changing the platform setting you can switch database back ends.
+The last reason it probably more useful to me for testing while developing Yapeal-ng than for any application developer but there maybe a use case there as well for someone else.

 #### Yapeal:Database:hostName setting